 Twenty one school teachers at Elloree training school in South Carolina refused to sign an oath saying they weren't members of the NAACP were honored by the legislature.

 Baltimore NAACP's letter to the FOP addresses recent attempts to make Attorney Mosby recuse herself from the Freddie Gray case.

 NAACP's response to Freddie Gray death, some highlights of NAACP work in Baltimore.

-The October edition of The Angle: Our Twist on Economic Justice Issues has been released.
-The Angle is a monthly publication that provides an overview of the National Economic Department’s work around key Economic Justice issues.
-It is distributed the 15th of every month to all 1,200 units.
-It is unique in that it captures the Economic Department’s most up-to-date information in a fun and colorful way!
+The Spring edition of The Angle: 21st Century Movement for Economic Justice has been released.
+The Angle is a quarterly publication that provides an overview of the National Economic Department’s and NAACP units' work around key economic justice issues.
+It is distributed to all 1,200 NAACP units and to all of our partners.